DavidPetrasek/order-invoice-manager-bundle/README.md

 # Use case

-When you need to create and manage orders and create and export invoices, but you're not running a typical online store — then full-featured e-commerce platforms like Shopify or WooCommerce would be overkill.”
+- You're not running a typical online store — full-featured e-commerce platforms would be overkill.
+- You need to manage orders and associated invoices.
+- You need to export invoices with any PDF library of your choice.

 # Installation